 Conclusion

 The Big South Conference represents a diverse and dynamic collection of institutions dedicated to fostering academic and athletic excellence.
-From its humble beginnings in 1983, the conference has grown into a prominent force in collegiate athletics, providing opportunities for student-athletes to develop their skills, compete at a high level, and pursue their educational goals.
+But from its humble beginnings in 1983, the conference has grown into a prominent force in collegiate athletics, providing opportunities for student-athletes to develop their skills, compete at a high level, and pursue their educational goals.
 While the conference faces ongoing challenges, including those related to funding and conference realignment, it remains committed to its core mission.